cshriamd/APNSTester/README.md

 # APNSTester
 APNSTester helps in testing APNS on simulators at early developement stage.
 It does not require addtional server setup, certification or provisioning profiles.
-Use this tool to check the look and feel of the notifcaitons without complete APNS setup.
+Use this tool to check the look and feel of the notifications without a complete APNS setup.

 # How to use